Sparkling Water Market 2026 Bubbles Toward $100B

 This is where the market splits, and each tier has a slightly different story to tell:

 - By product type – Plain and flavoured sparkling water.
-Functional types (those with vitamins, minerals, or plant extracts added) have recently started to gain a larger market share, reports Fortune Business Insights.
+Functional types (those with vitamins, minerals, or plant extracts added) have recently started to gain a larger market share.

 - By packaging – Glass, aluminium, plastic, different shells, same story.
-Straits Research notes the variety, but it’s not just about looks anymore.
+There’s still variety, but it’s not just about looks anymore.
 Packaging has become a strategy of branding, transport, and identity, all packed in one layer.

 - By distribution channel – Conventional retailing is still dominant, but Straits Research cites a significant rise in online D2C models and convenience formats.
 Hospitality and cafés represent important entry points for premium brands as well.

-- By price segment – Precedence Research points to three distinct strata: mass-market budget, mid-range, and the burgeoning premium or artisanal segment.
+- By price segment – Apparently, there are three distinct strata: mass-market budget, mid-range, and the burgeoning premium or artisanal segment.
 Premium items are becoming symbols of status in certain parts of the world.

 Regional Insights